Options for Students Who Have Been Sexually Assaulted

-- Contact the Bryn Mawr College Health Center (610-526-7360) to receive medical care, speak to a counselor, and/or discuss other options.
-Conversations with Health Center and Counseling staff are confidential no individual details or reports may be shared without your written consent.
+- Contact the Bryn Mawr College Health and Wellness Center (610-526-7360) to receive medical care, speak to a counselor, and/or discuss other options.
+Conversations with Health and Wellness Center and Counseling staff are confidential no individual details or reports may be shared without your written consent.

 - Go to Bryn Mawr Hospital (130 South Bryn Mawr Avenue, Bryn Mawr, PA 19010) to receive a medical examination, which is admissible in court as evidence of an assault.

-- Contact the Bryn Mawr College Title IX Coordinator, Stephanie Nixon (610-526-6571 or email@example.com), to report that a sexual assault has taken place and to initiate the College’s investigation.
+- Contact the Bi-Co Title IX Coordinator, Kimberly Taylor: firstname.lastname@example.org or 610-526-7863, to report that a sexual assault has taken place and to initiate the College’s investigation.

 - Call Lower Merion Township Police (610-642-4200) to arrange transportation to Bryn Mawr Hospital, to report a sexual assault or to request emergency medical assistance.

-The on-campus Health Center is able to counsel you on your options for medical care after an assault.
-An examination done at the Health Center is NOT the same as a rape kit and is not admissible in court as evidence that an assault has taken place.
-If you think you may wish to press charges at any time, the Health Center personnel will recommend that you go to Bryn Mawr Hospital, where medical evidence can be preserved for the police.
+The on-campus Health and Wellness Center is able to counsel you on your options for medical care after an assault.
+An examination done at the Health and Wellness Center is not the same as a rape kit and is not admissible in court as evidence that an assault has taken place.
+If you think you may wish to press charges at any time, the Health and Wellness Center personnel will recommend that you go to Bryn Mawr Hospital, where medical evidence can be preserved for the police.

-The Health Center is able to check for internal injuries, test for pregnancy and STDs and provide someone with whom you can talk.
-The Health Center can also provide information and testing for HIV (HIV testing at the Health Center is confidential).
-The Health Center can provide medication to help prevent STDs.
-In addition, emergency contraception is available to prevent pregnancy if you go to the Health Center within 72 hours of the assault.
-The Health Center will keep all information confidential; the assault will not be reported to the police, Campus Safety, parents or other College personnel without your permission.
+The Health and Wellness Center is able to check for internal injuries, test for pregnancy and STDs and provide someone with whom you can talk.
+The Health and Wellness Center can also provide information and testing for HIV (HIV testing at the Health and Wellness Center is confidential).
+The Health and Wellness Center can provide medication to help prevent STDs.
+In addition, emergency contraception is available to prevent pregnancy if you go to the Health and Wellness Center within 72 hours of the assault.
+The Health and Wellness Center will keep all information confidential; the assault will not be reported to the police, Campus Safety, parents or other College personnel without your permission.
 If it is determined that you or another member of the College community is in danger, necessary information will be released to the appropriate administrators and every effort will be made to protect your identity.
-The Health Center can assist you in finding any medical or emotional support that you need, including counseling on- or off-campus.
+The Health and Wellness Center can assist you in finding any medical or emotional support that you need, including counseling on- or off-campus.